 - Departments should establish a secure place for surveys to be dropped off after hours so that the department can maintain the inventory and provide better protection of confidentiality.
-As an alternative, a CIS drop-box will be located outside the Bridgeway building.
+As an alternative, a CIS drop-box will be located within the Graduate School of Business (GSB).
 Student administrators may use the drop-box for after-hours surveys.
 For inventory control, CIS will check-in each survey packet retrieved from the drop box each day.

 The following policies are intended to ensure survey data integrity and maintain proper handling and reporting of survey data in compliance with the Texas Public Information Act and FERPA guidelines.

 - Departments must return completed surveys to the CIS office for processing within two weeks of the last class day.
-Electronic CIS closes at midnight on the last class day.
 Any paper packet received after this deadline will only have frequency counts and will not be recognized.
+Electronic CIS (eCIS) closes at 11:59PM on the last class day.